Wehmeyer100/CoI.Mod.Better/README.md

 - Cheats can be disabled in the config file.

 Machine:
-- Void Destroyer - Shreds products(no liquids, no losse), has no waste and also no emissions.
+- Void Destroyer - Shreds products(no liquids, no losse), has no waste and also no emissions.| Currently disabled
-- Void Producer Liquids - You can produce all liquids
+- Void Producer Liquids - You can produce all liquids| Currently disabled
-- Void Producer Products - You can produce all Products
+- Void Producer Products - You can produce all Products| Currently disabled
-- Void Producer Loose - You can produce all Loose
+- Void Producer Loose - You can produce all Loose | Currently disabled
+- Diesel Generators - 1 Diesel per minute, produce: 10MW, 50MW, 100MW, 200MW, 1GW | You can customise this setting in the Config file.
-- Diesel Generators - 1 Diesel per minute, produce: 10MW, 50MW, 100MW, 200MW, 1GW
+- Diesel Generators - 1 Diesel per minute, produce: 10MW, 50MW, 100MW, 200MW, 1GW | You can customise this setting in the Config file.

 Research:
 - Vehicle Capacity +250